albertojuanL/kafkajs-buffer/README.md

   ]);
 ```

-To avoid reach the max buffer size and send the messages you can programatically request to send the buffer.
-Depending on the time from the last sending, the messages in the buffer queue will be sent immediatelly or postponed.
+You can programatically request to send the buffer messages to kafka.
+This avoids reaching the max buffer size.
+Depending on the time from the last sending, the messages in the buffer queue will be sent immediately or postponed.

 ```typescript
 producerBuffer.poll();